 - The importance of transition in Children's lives

 Cherida Gibson - Nurture Group Coordinator

 Cherida leads our Nurture Group and is trained in the ‘Theory and Practice of Nurture Groups’, and also holds a certificate in Therapeutic Play.
 She uses the Boxall Profile to assess the pupil’s social and emotional needs, and supports the referral and transition process into the classroom.
 Cherida works closely with each child in order to meet their individual needs, and makes learning fun with a multi-sensory approach.

-Jade joined the Nurture group, after previously gaining experience as part of our care team, and is a fantastic support to the children throughout the day.
-Jade regularly works with the children on a 1:1 basis so that they get the extra support they need.
-Jade is very patient with the children and is able to gain trusting relationships with them.
+Emma is a fantastic support to the children throughout the day, and regularly works with the children on a 1:1 basis so that they get the extra support they need.
+Emma is very patient with the children and is able to gain trusting relationships with them.